hike-eclat/docs/docs/hike_programs.rst

 HIKe programs documentation
 ===========================

+Here you can find the documentation of HIKe programs from the point of view of the eCLAT developer.

 hike_pass()
 ---------
 Take the decision to pass the packet to the Linux kernel for further processing.
 The packet is not processed by the other programs in the eCLAT chain.